JoeKun/freebsd-configuration/documentation/freebsd/freebsd-unprivileged-user.md

-# Creating an unpriviledged user on FreeBSD
+# Creating an unprivileged user on FreeBSD

 ## Skeleton for home directory of unprivileged users